weltliteratur/vossanto/special_cases.md

   disregard for tradition at the banks he takes over
 - He gave us hope he was the **Dr King** of *baseball*.
-- With her campaign to clean up sex and violence in rock-and-roll imagery Mary Elizabeth Tipper Gore has become the Dr. Moriarity of the heavy metal set.
+- With her campaign to clean up sex and violence in rock-and-roll imagery Mary Elizabeth Tipper Gore has become the **Dr. Moriarity** of the *heavy metal set*.
+- BILLED as the **Edison** of *Japan* because he holds the world record of 2360 patents Yoshiro NakaMats created a sensation by showing up with his invention which he told a disbelieving audience can heighten intelligence and even extend life

 Here, the source (!) is explained:
 - In a March 28 op-ed article in The Wall Street Journal, she warned Mr. Spielberg that he could ''go down in history as the **Leni Riefenstahl** of *the Beijing Games*,'' a reference to a German filmmaker who made Nazi propaganda films.